There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 - There is no 44th floor in Taipei 101 since four is unlucky in Chinese culture.
 It has been replaced by Level 43, which was replaced by 42A.

 Whether you end up going to the top or not, Taipei 101 is still a must-see tourist attraction in Taipei.
-It’s crazy looking up at it from the bottom plus it makes a great stop to get out of the rain in the winter and heat in the summer.
+It’s crazy looking up at it from the bottom plus it makes a great stop to get out of the rain and cold in the winter and heat in the summer.

 Have you been to Taipei?
 Did you go to the top of Taipei 101?
 What did you think of it?